Skip to main content

 • Hyperledger Fabric

-However, MARCO's architecture is designed to be extensible and allows for the integration of other DLTs through the use of plugins.
+MARCO's architecture is designed to be extensible and supports the integration of other DLTs through plugins.

 A network is a set of nodes connected and sharing the same DLT.